Different High Courts in India

-The High Courts of India act as the Court of Original Jurisdiction and the Court of Appellate Jurisdiction at the same time.
-As a Court of original Jurisdiction the High Court can try original cases.
-The Constitution has vested the High Court with Power of trying revenue cases also.
-The High Court in every state is the highest court of appeal in respect t of any criminal or civil cases of the State.
-The High Court may either give its verdict on constitutional point only and leave it to the lower court concerned to pass verdict on the other issues or try the cases as a whole.
+Work of most High Courts consists of appeals from lower courts and summons and petitions in terms of Article 226 of the Constitution of India.
+A High Court of India acts as a Court of Original Jurisdiction and the Court of Appellate Jurisdiction at the same time.
+As a Court of Original Jurisdiction, the High Court can try original cases.
+The Constitution has vested the High Court with the power of trying revenue cases also.
+The High Court in every state is the highest court of appeal with respect to any criminal or civil case of the state.
+The High Court may either give its verdict on constitutional point only and leave it to the lower court concerned to pass verdict on other issues or try the case as a whole.